BaseXdb/basex/.github/issue_template.md

-Welcome to the BaseX issue tracker!
-We appreciate your feedback.
+We appreciate your feedback on BaseX.
 Please mind the following guidelines:

+* Our issue tracker is used to discuss confirmed bugs and feature requests.
-* Before adding new feature requests and bug reports, please write to our basex-talk mailing list: http://basex.org/open-source/.
+* For general questions, new feature requests and bug reports, please write to our basex-talk mailing list: http://basex.org/open-source/.
 * You may as well find it helpful to browse through our documentation: http://docs.basex.org/.